SecConNet/mahiru/docs/terminology.rst

   contains an App object which can be used when running in a UWSGI server.

 ...Server
-  A simple HTTP server for serving Apis in the test environment.
+  A simple HTTP server for serving APIs in the test environment.

 ...RestClient
   Used to connect to a Server serving a RestApi.